james-malloy/my-website/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Emily Cooper.
-Nice to meet you.
+  Hi, My name is James. <br> Nice to meet you.
 ---

 <!-- this is a subheadline -->
-I'm a driven 20-something American from Chicago who moved to Paris for an unexpected job opportunity.
-I've been tasked with bringing an American point of view to a venerable French marketing firm. :fr:
+I'm a driven 30-something Black male from NC who moved to Atlanta to....
+I've been tasked with bring good to a world that doesnt deserve it. :fr: